A new Human Rights Watch report offers a rare glimpse into one of the least-accessible conflict zones on earth.

 Investigators were able to obtain several accounts of specific atrocities, and the report links them to broader human rights abuses the researchers observed in the rebel-held areas.
 Its findings are startling, both in terms of specific incidents, like this one:

 On February 18, 2012, bombs were dropped on Angolo, in El Buram locality, injuring Halima Tiya Turkan, age 35, while she and her daughter were hiding in a cave to escape an approaching airplane.
 "My brother was hit by an Antonov [bomb-loaded Sudanese cargo plane] on Friday and on Saturday we were going to his funeral.
 We saw an Antonov and ran into the caves.
 A bomb dropped near the opening of the cave where I was with my daughter and shrapnel entered inside," she told Human Rights Watch.
-"The shrapnel hit me on the side, until my intestines came out."...and general trends, which suggest diminishing supplies of food, and a near-total absence of healthcare or education infrastructure.
+"The shrapnel hit me on the side, until my intestines came out."

 In one of the most lethal strikes, 13 civilians were killed while fetching water and shopping at the market at Kurchi, in Um Durein locality on June 26, 2011.
 Explosions from several bombs killed five children and three women.
 Bomb fragments maimed and injured more than 20 others, paralyzing an eight-year old girl from the waist down.